case/evbogue.com/content.md

 The centralized Internet you know is dying.
 We're scattering to darknets everywhere to look for what we'll build next.

+–Ev Bogue

-Ev Bogue July 4 2013, undisclosed location
+*July 4 2013, undisclosed location*

 ### List